 I have unfortunately seen this time and time again.

-Clients come in wanting to sue the insurance company because they are not paying them for the remaining repairs, but the true problem is the contractor who already milked their policy for all it was worth.
+Clients come in wanting to sue the insurance company because they are not paying them for the remaining repairs, but upon closer inspection, the true problem is the contractor who already milked their policy for all it was worth.
+(And that's not even getting into the scheme one out-of-state law firm used to take advantage of people signing their claims over to their roofing company.)

 Now, having a contractor deal directly with the insurance company doesn’t necessarily mean that they are dishonest.
 This is a common direct insurance billing arrangement, but one that I personally choose to avoid.